 | 2001 — Sept 9 | OWASP Foundation | Organization | Global | Open Web Application Security Project. |

 | 2001 — Sept 25 | SDSUG founded | Community / Network | Arizona | First cybersecurity community in Arizona.
 First cybersecurity network in Arizona.
-First cybersecurity conference in Arizona in all but name. |
+First cybersecurity conference in Arizona in all but name.
+First recurring cybersecurity conference in Arizona. |

 | 2002 | CISM | Certification | Global | Management‑focused security certification. |